drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 *Autonomous Coding Agent (REPLIT):*

-Inspired or perhaps challenged by some recent podcasts which touted some even more impressive figures for autonomous coding agents, I decided to try Replit(link).
+Inspired or perhaps challenged by some recent podcasts which touted some even more impressive figures for autonomous coding agents, I decided to try [Replit Agent](https://replit.com/).
 I used the agent via their browser interface and free (Starter) trail.
 Falling back on something I knew, I tasked the agent with recreating the classic arcade game Pacman, directing it to use the pygame library.
 I assumed that the model would have knowledge of the classic game from its training data, so it's effectiveness wouldn't be necessarily linked to my ability to describe it.

 Prompt: <i>“I would like you to recreate Pacman, in python using pygame library.
 I would like a nice object-oriented design, which incorporates, for example a ghost.py base class for inky, blinky, pinky and clyde to inherit from.”</i>